google/go-cloud/wire/README.md

 signature, then Wire generates the function's body.

-An injector is declared by writing a function declaration whose body is a call to `panic()` with a call to `wire.Build` as its argument.
+An injector is declared by writing a function declaration whose body is a call to `wire.Build`.
+The return values don't matter, as they will be ignored in the generated code.
 Let's say that the above providers were defined in a package called `example.com/foobarbaz`.
 The following would declare an injector to obtain a `Baz`:

 ```go
 // +build wireinject